SPIRITUAL CHRISTIAN

 In contrast, the essential distinguishing characteristic of the magical structure is the emergent awareness of nature and imagination, whereas, the essential characteristic of the mythical structure is the emergent awareness of feelings and the psychic nature.
 Magical man’s dream-like imaginative consciousness in natural time was the precondition for mythical man’s coming to awareness of feeling, emotion and imaginative imagery.

 Self-conscious awareness did not happen for humanity until the mental structure of consciousness dawned around 1500 A.D. during the Renaissance period, the Age of Enlightenment.
 Stepping out of the mythical space of polarized musing into third-dimensional reality coincided with the discovery of causality which replaced both the magical “interconnectedness of life” and the mythical “psychic destiny.”
-The laws of causality defined the connections between things or events that appear inevitable to the rational mind.
+The laws of causality defined the connections between things or events which appear inevitable to the rational mind.
 Renaissance humanity was fascinated with asserting itself in objectified space rather than in the quietness of the inner space of the psyche.

 In the Age of Enlightenment, the natural curiosity about the world was characteristic of wakeful human intelligence and it became the sweeping ideology that challenged the established sacred view of the world.
 It was the beginning of the end of the “myth” of God; science was now the self-liberated ego’s bid for omniscience.
 The emerging ego could not have known that a one-sided development of the spatially transfixed self-sense leads only to the disconnection, and ultimately, to the disintegration of the psyche.